trulia/hologram/README.md

 it should treat the example as...well...html.
 If your project uses [haml](http://haml.info/) you can also use `haml_example`.
 In that case the output will be html for the example and the code block will show the haml used to generate the html.
+Moreover if your project uses [slim](http://slim-lang.com), you can use `slim_exmaple` as well.

 For components that require [javascript](https://www.destroyallsoftware.com/talks/wat) you can use `js_example`.
 In addition to outputting the javascript in a